mykhani/resume/README.md

 # Resume using Latex
-Finally after years of using office suites to create my resume, I have ventured into exploring Latex for creating my resume and as expected, I am instantly hooked.
+Finally after years of using office suites, I have ventured into exploring Latex for creating my resume and as expected, I am instantly hooked.